flutter/website/src/content/add-to-app/index.md

 * Multi-engine mode is not supported.
 * There's no way to completely "shutdown" the Flutter engine.
 The app can remove all the [FlutterView][] objects and make sure all data is garbage collected using normal Dart concepts.
-However, the engine will be remain warmed up, even if it's not rendering anything.
+However, the engine will remain warmed up, even if it's not rendering anything.

 [get started]: /get-started/codelab
 [add-to-app GitHub Samples repository]: {{site.repo.samples}}/tree/main/add_to_app